Ocean's Twelve: Plot

 The crew begin to plan an elaborate heist to swap the egg for a holographic recreation, but Toulour gives the camera recordings from his villa to Lahiri, who deduces that they want to steal the egg through an intercepted phone call to Rusty.
-She then captures most of the crew except Linus, Tarr, Turk, and Saul.
+She then captures most of the crew except Linus, Basher, Turk, and Saul.
 Linus comes up with a second plan involving Danny's wife, Tess, posing as a pregnant Julia Roberts in order to get close to the egg and swap it.
 They are foiled by Lahiri and a coincidentally present Bruce Willis, and the rest of the group members are captured.
 Lahiri is told that they are to be extradited to the U.S., while Linus is chosen first to be interrogated by the FBI agent assigned to collect them.
 The agent is actually Linus's mother, who organizes the release of the whole gang.
 She points out to Lahiri that she will face consequences for forging a signature on a Europol form to obtain the necessary arrest warrants for Ocean's gang.

-Sometime later, Danny and Tess return to Toulour's villa, where Toulour reveals his glee at their failure.
+Sometime later, Danny and Tess return to Toulour's villa, where Toulour expresses glee at their failure.
 He explains that he stole the egg at night using his agility and dancing skills to evade the museum's heavy security.
 Toulour's celebration is short-lived when Danny reveals that his group stole the real egg while it was in transit to the museum, and Toulour realizes they were tipped off by LeMarc.
 A flashback reveals that Danny and Rusty had met LeMarc earlier when he revealed his confidence trick intended to humiliate Toulour and, at the same time, restore to himself the Fabergé egg that he had stolen years ago but returned following his wife's wishes.
 Toulour is forced to admit that Danny won the bet and gives him the money for the debt to Benedict.